sst-software/SurveyLib/README.md

 You can extend or overwrite these, as long as your ElementData implements the correct interface, matching the `type` of the Element.

+### Display conditions

+This bundle provides a service to check if a given ElementUsage should be displayed, based on a given SurveyResponse.
+To identify elements, it uses the `code` parameter of the ElementUsage.
+The provided `displayConditionService` assumes that `ElementUsage->display_condition` contains a valid expression, see [Symfony Expression Language](https://symfony.com/doc/current/components/expression_language.html).
+So make sure, this code is unique in the set you are checking, usually this means, that it should be unique in the related survey.

 ## Services

 This bundle contains several services to use in your survey-project.
 These are injected automatically when using their interfaces.